Interview Query

 Who Gets Asked Python Questions?

-Data scientists, data engineers, machine learning engineers, and data analysts face Python questions in interviews.
+Data scientists, machine learning engineers, and data analysts face Python questions in interviews.
 However, the difficulty of the question is dependent on the role.

 Here’s how Python questions differ between data analysts and data scientists: